Cadaei-Yuvxvs/OSHy-X/JOSS_paper/OSHy-X.md

    index: 4
  - name: Australian Institute of Bioengineering and Nanotechnology, The University of Queensland
    index: 5
- - name: QIMR Berghofer Medical Research Institute, Brisbane, Australia
+ - name: ActiGraph, LLC, Pensacola, FL, USA
    index: 6
  - name: Centre for Advanced Imaging, The University of Queensland
    index: 7
  - name: School of Information Technology and Electrical Engineering, The University of Queensland
    index: 8
- - name: CSIRO Health and Biosecurity, Brisbane, Australia
+ - name: CSIRO Health and Biosecurity, The Australian eHealth Research Centre, Brisbane, Australia
    index: 9
-date: 16 December 2021
+date: 11 April 2022
 bibliography: OSHy-X.bib
 ---